paditya9/capstoneProject_BudgetTracker/README.md

 **Required Must-have Stories**

-* User can log, edit and delete, or view expenses in the application to track their spending real time.
+- [X] User can log, edit and delete, or view expenses in the application to track their spending real time.
-* User can categorize their spendings to get a better understanding of their expenses.
+- [X] User can categorize their spendings to get a better understanding of their expenses.
-* User can optinally describe the expense
+- [X] User can optinally describe the expense

 **Optional Nice-to-have Stories**

+- [X] User can search for a particular expense with key words of their expense
-* User can receive notifications when they exceed their budget for a specific category.
+- [ ] User can receive notifications when they exceed their budget for a specific category.
-* User can "share" feature to share their budgetting to family members or financial advisors.
+- [ ] User can "share" feature to share their budgetting to family members or financial advisors.

 ### 2. Screen Archetypes

-- [ ] Dashboard/Expense Log
+- [X] Dashboard/Expense Log
 * User's will be able to see their exisiting expeneses, and also add, edit and delete the expenses
-- [ ] Category log
+- [X] Category log
 * Can view all the expenses based on the selected expense category

 ### 3. Navigation